 - 4.3.
-As a key part of internal control, on behalf of the council, an adequate and effective system of internal audit of the accounting records and systems of internal control must be maintained, to the satisfaction of the Director of Finance and the Audit and Governance Committee.
-To facilitate independence and objectivity in reporting, the reporting lines of this function should be unfettered by line management structures so that direct access to any officer, Member or external regulating authority (eg External Audit) will be available. - 4.4.
-Internal audit staff will have access to all such documents, books, computer records, property, assets and explanations as considered necessary for the purposes of the audit from any Member, officer, agents or contractors of the council.
-Any material unresolved issues emerging from audit work undertaken will be referred to the Audit & Governance Committee and/or the Cabinet, as appropriate. - 4.5.
-Members, Senior Managers, other senior officers and any other employees must notify the Chief Internal Auditor of any matter that involves or is thought to involve any instance of suspicion of corruption or financial irregularity in the exercise of the functions of the council.
-An internal audit investigation of such allegations will be undertaken in line with the council's Strategy Against Fraud and Corruption.
+As a key part of internal control, on behalf of the council, an adequate and effective system of internal audit of the accounting records and systems of internal control must be maintained, to the satisfaction of the Executive Director for Finance and the Audit and Governance Committee.
+To facilitate independence and objectivity in reporting, the reporting lines of this function should be unfettered by line management structures so that direct access to any officer, member or external regulating authority (eg external audit) will be available. - 4.4.
+Internal Audit staff will have unrestricted access to all such documents, books, computer records, property, assets and explanations as considered necessary for the purposes of the audit from any member, officer, agents or contractors of the council.
+This access will be granted in a timely manner.
+Any material unresolved issues emerging from audit work undertaken will be referred to the Audit and Governance Committee and/or the Cabinet, as appropriate. - 4.5.
+Members, senior leaders, other senior officers and any other employees must notify the Chief Internal Auditor of any matter that involves or is suspected to involve any instance of corruption or financial irregularity in the exercise of the functions of the council.
+An internal audit investigation of such allegations will be undertaken in line with the council's Counter Fraud Strategy and Framework, which forms part of the Constitution.